 However, you will not have your desktop or laptop with you always.
-The forex market is quite volatile and you might need to check your trades on go.
+The forex market is volatile, and you might need to check your trades on the go.
 This is where forex trading apps come in.
 They are usually available on smartphones and are offered by most brokers.
 Apart from MetaTrader apps, some forex brokers also provide their mobile trading apps.

 Note: It is advised that you should not trade via your Smartphone only.
 Trading requires research & analysis.
 You should only use the app as an added feature with the actual platform.
 A mobile device should only be used as a secondary device for checking your position on the go.

 |Broker||FCA Regulated||Android App||Apple iOS App||Number of CFD Instruments||Visit|

 12,000 instruments for CFDs, currency pairs & spread betting

 11500 instruments for CFD and spread betting accounts

 6086 CFDs with shares, commodities, indices, and forex

 3028 with currency pairs, shares, ETFs, commodities, indices, and cryptocurrencies

 795 instruments with currency pairs, stocks, commodities, cryptocurrencies, and stock indices

 2000+ instruments with currency pairs, commodities, ETFs, indices, and shares